Terms of Service

 For up-to-date information about the allocation of additional supports to students requiring accommodations in school, please visit the Citizen’s Information Page.

-Further details about additional teaching support can be found in the Department of Education’s Circular 0013/2017 and the updated Circular 0002/2024 for primary schools, and Circular 0014/2017 and the updated Circular 0003/2024 for post-primary schools.
+Further details about additional teaching support can be found in the Department of Education’s Circular 0002/2024 for primary schools, and Circular 0003/2024 for post-primary schools.
 These circulars, along with the Department's guidelines, help educators identify pupils who need additional teaching support and develop individualised learning programmes.
 The Department of Education also provides information for parents about accessing additional teaching support within the education system.

 Special Needs Assistants (S.N.A.s) are allocated to schools to provide non-teaching care support for students with specific care needs due to disabilities or medical issues.
 This might include maintaining a child's safety and other necessary care.
-For more information, please refer to the Department of Education’s Circular 0030/2014 and the updated Circulars 0049/2024 and 0053/2024.
+For more information, please refer to the Department of Education’s Circulars 0049/2024 and 0053/2024.
 The National Council for Special Education (N.C.S.E.) has also published an information booklet for parents.

-Special Educational Needs Organiser (S.E.N.O.): The S.E.N.O. works with schools to allocate resources and provide support for students with special educational needs.
-They play a critical role in determining the level and type of support required, coordinating with schools to ensure that the necessary accommodations are in place.
+Special Educational Needs Organiser (S.E.N.O.): The S.E.N.O. works with schools to allocate resources for students with different educational needs.
+They play a critical role in coordinating with the principal to determine the level and type of support needed and allocated to the school.

 • Domicillary Care Allowance: